ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 B | Create a Bluemix account
 C | Create the Cloud-Data-Analytics lab services
 E | Create a Cognos Analytics account
-F | Create a Watson Analytics account
-G | Create a GitHub account
+F | Create a GitHub account
-H | Create and Launch Data Connect Service

 ## Step A: Download the lab files